Home / Compare Travel Insurance / Medical repatriation and…

 It’s not something anyone wants to think about but being mindful of the possibility of death while you’re out of the country is worthwhile.
 The cost to transport a body can be significant, which is one thing an emotionally distraught family shouldn’t have to deal with.

 The first thing you need to do in an emergency is contact the relevant services and authorities.
 This means an ambulance or hospital for a medical emergency and the police in the event of a crime, for example.
-Once you’ve sought immediate emergency help, you then need to contact your insurer.
+Once you’ve sought immediate emergency help, you should contact your insurer.

 They can assist with organising your care, including: